James W. Atkinson

 Grady P. Williams - Independent Lead Director

 Grady P. Williams, a certified public accountant, currently in private practice, has practiced accounting in Chattanooga since 1957.
 He was a partner for almost 40 years in the regional accounting firm of Hazlett, Lewis & Bieter.
 He earned his Bachelor of Science degree in accounting from Tennessee Technological University in Cookeville where he was named the Tennessee Tech Outstanding Business Alumnus in 1990.
 Mr. Williams served his country for two years in the United States Army as a paratrooper, infantry officer.
 He was honorably discharged at the rank of Captain.
 He served as president of the Tennessee Society of Certified Public Accountants and served for 15 years on the Tennessee State Board of Accountancy.
 He has served as a member of council and committee member of the American Institute of Certified Public Accountants.
 In 1992, Mr. Williams received the TSCPA Public Service Award.
 In the Chattanooga community, Mr. Williams has served on numerous boards and other civic organizations, including the chairmanship of the United Way campaign; the United Way Board; the American Heart Walk; the HCA Parkridge Hospital board; and as president of the Rotary Club of Chattanooga.
 He has been a member of the boards of Allied Arts, the American Diabetes Association, the American Heart Association, the Chattanooga Little Theatre, the Community Research Council, the Fortwood Center, the Manker Patten Tennis Club, the Mountain City Club, and the Tennessee River Gorge Trust.
 In 1999, he was named the Leadership Fund Raiser of the Year by the National Society of Fund Raising Executives.
 He received the Distinguished Service Award in 2008.
 This award is given by the Kiwanis Club of Chattanooga in recognition of outstanding leadership and service to the community.
 In 2010, he was named the Chattanooga Area Manager of the Year.
 Mr. Williams serves on the University of Chattanooga Foundation Board, Chattanooga State Foundation Board, on the Executive Advisory Board for the School of Business at the University of Tennessee at Chattanooga, and on the Advisory Board for the School of Business at Tennessee Technological University.
 He is an elder at Signal Mountain Presbyterian Church.
 Mr. Williams is an Organizer of the Bank and a member of its Board of Directors.
-He serves as the Lead Independent Director, chairing the Audit committee and is also a member of the Executive/Loan and Human Resources committees.
+He serves as the Lead Independent Director, chairing the Audit committee and is also a member of the Executive/Loan and Trust committees.